rtviii/biodata-integration-proposal/public/Proposal.md

 #### Hence, we wish for an interface to life that has:

 1. **Closure** : If a biochemical datum is digitized and non-proprietary - you should be able to get it.
 One API, one schema.

-2. **Common Ontology** : A single namespace is needed to index thing data that exist on nominally separate scales or pertain to processes that have no obvious mutual connection.
-This would allow for integration of wildly heterogenous data up to a `pd`-dataframe as well as capture new depositions and types of data._A common ontology precludes a connected graph._
+2. **Common Ontology** : A single namespace is useful to have for indexing data that originate from differet scales or pertain to processes that are nominally unrelated.
+This should, again, enable the flow of information between domains of knowledge and get us closer to a common dataframe.
+Doesn't have to be a human-readable ontology, either,c an be a has. _A common ontology precludes a connected graph._

 #### Why?

--  At the very basic, practical level such a traversable graph (as opposed to a trillion excel files lossily duplicated across a thousand firewalls) would facilitate computational experiments that involve multiple types of raw data by providing a common handle.
-In the long-term, however, this capacity for semantic bridging of domains and scales should enable experiments that draw from multiple pools of deep domain-specific knowledge but are infrastructurally infeasible at the moment.
+-  At the very basic, practical level such a traversable graph (as opposed to a trillion excel files lossily duplicated across a thousand firewalls) would facilitate computational experiments that involve multiple types of raw data by providing a common handle on them.
+This "semantic bridging" should enable experiments that draw from multiple pools of deep domain-specific knowledge but might be infrastructurally infeasible at the moment.

 - DNN _Models that span verticals in addition to horizontals_.
 [Causality in biology](https://www.biorxiv.org/content/10.1101/2020.05.03.074419v1) is notoriously [ hard to establish ](https://doi.org/10.1155/2020/8932526)due to 2-way interactions between physical and structural scales, emergence.
-Models that learn from multiple scales/modalities of data have the potential to glean interactions that are not represented in the teleologically selected data.
+Models that learn from multiple scales/modalities of data have the potential to glean interactions and confounders that are not represented in the teleologically selected data.
 Overparametrization is a blessing that has to be capitalized upon.

-- _Spanning graph databases_ [will elaborate].
+- _Spanning graph databases_ will elaborate

 - _Graph learning_ [*](https://arxiv.org/abs/1810.00826)